AK1975/Project-1--ELK-Stack-Deployment-/README.md

 -   sudo ansible -m ping all

-# Linux Bash Scripts used in Bash Scripting and Programming
+# Linux Bash Scripts used in Bash Scripting and Programming:
-	-
+- All .sh files can found in /Linux Bash Files Folder -